 Understanding your sewerage service

-As a property owner it's important to understand the type of sewerage system located at your property.
+As a property owner it's important to understand the type of sewerage system located at your property and what you can do in the event of a sewer blockage or overflow.

 Open the tabs below to find out more about the system you have at your property.

-Reticulated sewerage systems are most common in the urban areas of the Shoalhaven.
-If you are connected to Council's network, it means your wastewater is transferred through a series of underground pipes to one of 13 wastewater treatment plants across the region.
+If you are connected to Council's sewerage network, it means your wastewater is transferred through a series of underground pipes to one of 13 wastewater treatment plants across the region.

 Shoalhaven Water is responsible for operating and maintaining this extensive network of sewer pipes.